jina-ai/jina/docs/tutorials/gpu_executor.md

 class SentenceEncoder(Executor):
     """A simple sentence encoder that can be run on a CPU or a GPU

-    Args:
-        device: The pytorch device that the model is on, e.g. 'cpu', 'cuda', 'cuda:1'
+    :param device: The pytorch device that the model is on, e.g. 'cpu', 'cuda', 'cuda:1'
     """

     def __init__(self, device: str = 'cpu', *args, **kwargs):